r-dbi/DBI/revdep/README-f-revdep.md

   ‘biomaRt:::martBM’ ‘biomaRt:::martDataset’ ‘biomaRt:::martHost’
   ‘rtracklayer:::resourceDescription’ ‘rtracklayer:::ucscTableOutputs’
   See the note in ?`:::` about the use of this operator.

+checking R code for possible problems ...
+NOTE .writeMetadataFeatureTable: no visible global function definition for ‘packageDescription’
+.writeMetadataTable: no visible global function definition for ‘packageDescription’
+Undefined global functions or variables: packageDescription
+Consider adding
+  importFrom("utils", "packageDescription")
+to your NAMESPACE file.
 ```

 ## genomicper (1.6)